Execution of workflows¶

 -

-Assuming that your current directory is the workflow repository's root directory, create a directory for your workflow run and move into it with:
+Assuming that your current directory is the workflow repository's root directory, create a directory for your workflow run and traverse into it with:

 -